-Centrioles/centrosomes play a pivotal role in differentiation organismal cellular and aging-essentially in the vitality of stem cells.
+Centrioles/centrosomes play a pivotal role in differentiation and cellular organismal aging-essentially in the vitality of stem cells.
 Their function has a profound impact on tissue regeneration and the maintenance of cellular homeostasis.
 Disruptions in centriole function can lead to various diseases, including cancer, and accelerate the aging process of the organism.
-Therefore, further research into the role of centrioles in these processes may lead to new therapeutic strategies for treating age-related diseases, cancer, tissue and organ regeneration, and organism rejuvenation.
+Therefore, further research into the role of centrioles in these processes may lead to new therapeutic strategies for treating age-related diseases, cancer, tissue and organ regeneration, organism and rejuvenation.